Get help for free

 When faced with Pin Mold contamination, a straightforward treatment can be applied to inhibit its growth and increase chances for successful fruiting and harvesting.
 To address this issue, follow these steps:

 This treatment typically has an immediate effect: the Pin Mold mycelium dissolves, and H2O2 effectively kills mold spores.
 However, mold can appear again.
-Nevertheless, this simple and effective method helps inhibit further mold development, giving your mushrooms time to mature and be harvested.
+Nevertheless, this simple and effective trick helps inhibit further mold development, giving your mushrooms time to mature and be harvested.

 Additional Tip: You can make 2-3 treatments with 3% Hydrogen Peroxide, with a 12-hour break between treatments.
 This approach helps ensure thorough suppression of the contamination.